Criminalist / DNA Analyst

 Forensic Science in the 21st Century: From the crime scene to the crime lab to the courtroom

 Forensic Science in the Real World: From the Crime Scene to the Crime Lab to the Courtroom

 Jeremiah Garrido is currently a Criminalist assigned to the Forensic Biology Unit of the Santa Clara County Crime Laboratory.
-His primary duties at the Crime Laboratory include assisting law enforcement in processing crime scenes for physical evidence, performing Forensic DNA Analysis, bloodstain pattern interpretation and providing expert witness testimony in criminal cases such as homicides, cold cases, sexual assault investigations, property crimes and even animal cruelty.
-Additionally, he is an Instructor of Forensic Science at SJSU and three junior colleges in the Bay Area.
-He holds a BS in Forensic Science and a BS in Chemistry from the University of New Haven in Connecticut.
+His primary duties at the Crime Laboratory include processing crime scenes for physical evidence, performing Forensic DNA Analysis, bloodstain pattern interpretation and providing expert witness testimony in criminal cases such as homicides, cold cases, sexual assault investigations, property crimes and even animal cruelty.
+Aside from working criminal cases he is an Instructor of Forensic Science at SJSU and various junior colleges in the San Francisco Bay Area.
+He holds Bachelor of Science degrees in Forensic Science and Chemistry from the University of New Haven in Connecticut.